 The messages can be targeted to different parts of the neighborhood to avoid a traffic jam on the road leading out of the community.
 Tim Eldridge, vice president of the Pasadena Glen Fire Safe Council, says the system has been in place four years, but it hasn’t been needed yet.
 Eldridge also lost his home to the Altadena fire.

 “You have to accept the fact that the fire department may never show up in your neighborhood,” says Eldridge.
-“That’s what the fire safe council is really for is to tell people you can’t put this on someone else; you have to take personal responsibility for it.”
+“That’s what the fire safe council is really for is to tell people you can’t put this on someone else.
+You have to take personal responsibility for it.”

-Some homeowners in southern California have taken preparation to new levels.
+Some homeowners in southern California have taken fire preparation to new levels.
 Rob Staehle and Lori Paul live next to the Angeles National Forest in Altadena.
 Their 1950’s home is built of cinder block with a metal roof.

 “Here at the head of the driveway, visible to fire trucks and anyone else coming, is this barrier foam, and it comes in these one gallon containers,” says Staehle.